 Creating art – whether through paint, clay, collage, and even poetry can be a great way for people with dementia to express themselves.
 It can engage attention, and provide a sense of accomplishment.

 Art therapy can be carried out in small groups led by a leader trained in art therapy, but it can also be facilitated at home if your loved one has companion care from professional caregivers.
 Arts 4 Dementia is a great resource for finding nearby classes and group events, and also have links to resources for family caregivers on activities that you may wish to try at home, such as this guide to arts and crafts for people with Alzheimer’s.

 Because there is no right and wrong, there should never be a sense of failure, and your loved one’s self-esteem may be boosted by being able to create a piece of art.

 Pet therapy for dementia patients

-Pet therapy is widely used in residential homes where elderly people rarely experience the enjoyment of being close to animals.
-It has been shown to help people to deal with problems arising from health issues such as heart disease and cancer, but it is also very valuable in dementia care.
+Pet therapy is widely used in residential homes where elderly people may not be able to experience the enjoyment of being close to animals.
+Spending time with animals has been linked to improved empathy, lower blood pressure, and sharper memory.

 Doll therapy and dementia

 Dolls can be used in dementia care and can be useful, particularly in the later stages of the disease.
 Some people will enjoy holding a doll, and it may evoke memories of when their children were young.

 Sometimes, having a doll seems to give the elderly person a new sense of purpose, they may become generally more lively and sometimes communicating with the doll leads to improved communication with others.